CSanders000/ticket-lifecycle/README.md

 <img src=https://github.com/CSanders000/ticket-lifecycle/assets/161166823/132a155a-3e13-4dd1-acf1-7a886826dada"/>
 </p>
 <p>
 We will first look at Amanda's Ticket.
 We can see in the ticket thread the details of the ticket.
-We can also look at the top portion and see things such as the topic, SLA plan, who the ticket is assigned to, and other helpful information.
+We can also look at the top portion and see things such as the topic, the SLA plan, who the ticket is assigned to, and other helpful information.
 We can go down the left side to edit things such as the priority (which we deemed to be an emergency as users not being able to pay for their services is an interruption of critical business functions.
 We sent the ticket to System Administrators since this is urgent and a bit more complex of an issue for our regular support department.
 We assigned it to Jane (who we are acting as) since she's in the System Administrators department.
 We also assigned it an SLA plan of Sev-A, indicating the highest severity.
-We then told Amanda that we will be in contact with our team to resolve this issue as quickly as possible.
-We can also note that we left the status in the top left as "open" as in this case we hadn't resolved the ticket.
+We then told Amanda that we would be in contact with our team to resolve this issue as quickly as possible.
+We can also note that we left the status in the top left as "open" as in this case, we hadn't resolved the ticket.
 </p>
 <br />